openjdk/amber-docs/site/guides/exhaustiveness-guide.md

 deprived of the notification that our intent has been invalidated and of the opportunity to update our program in a timely manner.

-In addition, a `default` does not handle a `null` selector.
-You must either write an explicit `case null` label or, preferably, use `Objects.requireNonNull` to reject `null` before the `switch`.

-Finally, a `default` may interfere with the runtime detection of unexpected values, which may allow a program to continue but cause it to produce an erroneous result.
+In addition, a `default` may interfere with the run-time detection of unexpected values, which may allow a program to continue but cause it to produce an erroneous result.

+Finally, a `default` is not a true catch-all: it does not handle a `null` selector.
+To avoid a `NullPointerException` from a `null` selector, you must either write an explicit `case null` label or, preferably, use `Objects.requireNonNull` to reject `null` before the `switch`.

-In almost all cases, it is better to write `case` labels that cover a `sealed` type than to use a `default` as a catch-all; we will outline the few situations where this is appropriate later in this document.
+In almost all switches, it is better to write `case` labels that cover a `sealed` type than to use a `default` as a catch-all; we will outline the few situations where this is appropriate later in this document.